lambda-feedback/user-documentation/docs/student/faq.md

 # Frequently Asked Questions

-## Why I cannot find the module I am looking for
+## Why I cannot find the module I am looking for?

 Access to each module is provided by the teacher owning the module.